Can you go swimming on your period? Here’s the verdict

 That brings us to the middle school gym class standby: Tampons.
 You may be wondering, though – do they soak up the water instead of your period blood?
 Can they absorb things like sand or bits of seaweed if you’re in the ocean?
+Are sport tampons any better?
 What if they just expand and expand and…

 Nope!
 They do not.
 You will not start to slowly bloat up like a pufferfish.
 And your vagina won’t get sand-burn, or seaweed-burn, or anything of that nature (unless you’re actively dipping tampons in sand before shoving them up your vag).

 The tampon might absorb a little bit of the water you’re swimming in, but there’s no health risk associated with that as long as you change your tampon shortly after you’re done swimming.
 However: If you’re swimming for longer than an hour at a time, you’ll need to change tampons at least hourly (or go with a different product).

 While wearing tampons, the most notorious swimming-related risk is the unexpected “string incident” which sometimes occurs with bathing suits.
 We’re all familiar with it: If it hasn’t happened to us, we know someone who it has happened to.

 This unwelcome phenomenon occurs when the tampon string that hangs out sometimes shifts out of your bathing suit or bikini, leaving you feeling absolutely humiliated because society has told us to feel that way, and thus wondering for many hours, if not days, whether someone actually noticed.

 Competitive swimmers who spend many hours in the pool sometimes report being able to feel a tampon when swimming.
 They also report a bit of discomfort associated with underwater tampon use.
 It’s something to keep in mind if you’re planning a beach, lake, or boating trip where you’ll be in and out of the water all day.
 For those occasions, consider using the period products below.

 Can you swim on your period without a tampon?